 CMF has a statutory objective to ensure that potential Recipients' proposed Service Areas collectively represent broad geographic coverage throughout the United States and economically distressed areas.
-In alignment with these objectives, the CDFI Fund will provide scoring preferences for the following in the FY 2021 Round.
+In alignment with these objectives, the CDFI Fund will provide scoring preferences for the following in FY 2023.